albert-ntiri/guess_that_number/README.md

 ## Structure
 This application has 3 pages:
 - **Welcome Page**: This is the landing page for the game.
-It consists of a description of how the game works, options to select a level of difficulty or a custom range, and a play button to start the game.
+It consists of a description for the game, options for selecting a level of difficulty or inputting a custom range, and a play button to start the game.
 - **Game Page**: This is the page the user sees while actively playing the game.
-It consists of text indicating the range in which the winning number is contained, an entry box for the user to type a number, hints that display if the user guesses incorrectly, and buttons to submit their guess or quit the game.
+It consists of text indicating the range containing the winning number, an entry box for the user to type a number, hints that display if the user guesses incorrectly, and buttons to submit their guess or quit the game.
 - **Farewell Page**: This is the final page the user sees once the game has ended.
 It consists of a message that displays based on the outcome of the game and a button to play again if the user chooses.